 - Diabetes in Children: Care Plan for School and Daycare

-- Severe Food Allergies in Children and Teenagers (HealthLinkBC File #100a)
+- Severe Allergic Reactions to Food: Children and Teens (HealthLinkBC File #110a)

 As your child grows, it is important that they get regular checkups with their family doctor or nurse practitioner, eye doctor, and dentist.
-To learn more about what routine health checkups your child should have, click on the links below.
+Learn what routine health checkups your child should have.

 - Basic Dental Care